 For API Keys created for your own use, the old way of doing it would be for a system user to grab their own API Key and then plug that into whatever application needed it.
 The first problem we see here is when that user leaves the company, that API Key is still being used.

-To check and create API keys, you can access them through the Settings tab and then clicking the API Keys.
+Check out our Onboarding PDF to get a step-by-step guide.
+To check and create API keys, you can access them through the Settings tab and then click the API Keys.
 From here you can edit, copy and show the history of the specific API key.
-You can also activate and deactivate your keys and see how long till they expire.
+You can also activate and deactivate your keys and see how long until they expire.
 We have a new API key wizard as well!
 To use it, simply click the Add New API Key button on the upper right to create a new key.